learn-co-students/nyc-web-021720/23-intro-to-DOM/README.md

 - READ:

 - `document.getElementById`
+  - returns the first element with that id
+  - can only be called on document becuase id should be unique on the page

+  - `document.getElementById('image-container')`

 - `node.getElementsByTagName`
+  - search the DOM by tag name
+  - returns array like thing of objects

+  - `ul.getElementsByTagName('li')`

 - `node.getElementsByClassName`
+  - search the DOM by class name
+  - returns an array like thing of objects

+  - `ul.getElementsByClassName('movie')`

 - `node.querySelector`
+  - returns the first element that satisfies the search criteria

+  - `document.querySelector('.movie')`

 - `node.querySelectorAll`
+  - returns all the elements that satisfies the search criteria

+  - `document.querySelectorAll('.movie')`

   - We can also combine selectors for more specificity:
     - We need a space between `#parent .child`